nas-/google-flights-rs/protos/readme.md

+# Protos sub-crate

+Used for generating the link to the search page.

+# Development
-Use https://protobuf-decoder.netlify.app/ to decode tfs url component.
+Use https://protobuf-decoder.netlify.app/ to decode the tfs url component.